duke-git/codility-challenge/README.md

 ## Test

--   Run command `npm run test` will use jest lib to
+-   Run command `npm run test` will use jest lib to test all case items in *.test.js file.

 ## Index